NOCA Student / Instructor Handbook

 - Definitions:

-- "The owners" refers to Craig Lewis.
+- "The owner" refers to Craig Lewis.

-- "Studio Manager" refers to Vianna Isbister.
+- "Artistic and Executive Director" refers to Vianna Isbister.

-- "Assistant Studio Manager" refers to Caroline Daniels.
+- "Studio Manager" refers to Caroline Daniels.

 - "Instructors" refers to anyone currently on NOCA payroll as an instructor.